TheRealJake12/Kade-Engine-Community/guides/characters.md

 If you are using source code, go to ``Assets/Shared/Images/Characters`` add your characters image file and .XML in there

 Because of Kade Engine 1.7 Making Health Icons Use The Week 7 Format, Or Psych Format.
-Whichever you prefer.
+Whatever.
 Make the icons in a ``300x150 px`` image.
 The Image must be a PNG.
-Put the Icons in ``YourMod/Images/icons``.
+Put the Icons in ``YourMod/Shared/Images/icons``.
+Note : If You Have Winning Icons, Make The Image 450x150.
+For Animated Icons, Make Sure You Have The `iconAnimated` Property Set To True In Your Character's JSON.
-If You're Using Source, Go To ``Assets/Preload/Images/Icons`` Instead.
+If You're Using Source, Go To ``Assets/Shared/Images/Icons`` Instead.
 Name them what your character is called and make it ``icon-characternamehere``. ``(example: icon-garcello)`` Make A Folder Called `_append` in Your Mod's primary folder.
-Then create a system like this : `_append/data/characterList.txt`.
+Then create a system like this : `_append/shared/data/characterList.txt`.
 Add your characters name.
 ### Step 2.
 The Code

-Make A Folder Like This `YourMod/Data/Characters`
-If using source code, Go to `Assets/Preload/Data/Characters` Copy Daddy Dearest's JSON (`Data/Characters/Dad.json`) Replace Everything Dad Related (ie Name, Asset, etc.) With Your Character Name.
+Make A Folder Like This `YourMod/Shared/Data/Characters` If using source code, Go to `Assets/Shared/Data/Characters` Copy Daddy Dearest's JSON (`Shared/Data/Characters/Dad.json`) Replace Everything Dad Related (ie Name, Asset, etc.) With Your Character Name.
 It should look a little like this.
 ```json